Upper Leg Compensation

 1. Whether to enable shoulder linkage compensation

-Shoulder Sensitivity Replacement
+Replacement Part Shoulder Sensitivity

 The specific calculation logic is: Applied rotation value = Detected rotation value * Sensitivity